demisjohn/ASML_JobCreator/README.md

 ## Defaults

 Default values for most options are specified in the file `ASML_JobCreator/Defaults.py`.
-For the UCSB Nanofab PAS 5500/300, this includes settings such as 100mm wafer with flat, 6-inch reticle size, default alignment methods and edge exclusion zones etc. Some of these have `set`/`get` methods for manipulating them.
+For the UCSB Nanofab PAS 5500/300, this includes settings such as:

+- 100mm wafer with flat
+- 6-inch reticle size
+- 4x lens reduction (reticle magnification)
+- default alignment methods
+- default edge exclusion zones etc.

+Some of these have `set`/`get` methods for manipulating them, others must be edited in this file.

 # Author(s)